gekal-fork/tardis/README.txt

 ======

-The TARDIS module allows you to organize your recent nodes chronologically using a block which displays links in the format "YYYY/MM".
-There's several options available, so install as usual(*) and visit example.com/structure/tardis to config both the TARDIS block and the TARDIS page.
+The TARDIS module allows you to organize your recent nodes chronologically using blocks that display links in the format "YYYY/MM" and pages that show those nodes filtered by node type.

+There's several options available, so install as usual(*) and visit example.com/structure/tardis to set up TARDIS blocks and pages.

 ____________________________________

-(*) Download the module from http://Drupal.org/node/1939164 and extract in your Drupal installation under sites/all/modules.
+(*) Download the module from http://drupal.org/project/tardis and extract in your Drupal installation under sites/all/modules.

 Some notes on the more obscure settings:

-Tardis block settings
+Tardis block creation
 ---------------------

 - "How far back?" means how many links will be displayed in the TARDIS block.